Deb-Penny/thegreenhouse/README.md

 Based on:

-* Ruby version 5
+* Ruby version 5.x

-* System dependencies: Angular
+* System dependencies: Angular 4, Bootstrap 4

+* Tech assets can be found in app/assets/